karadikid/landing-zone/security/README.md

 # TODO - AWS ProServ
 1. Karadi's Deliverables
    1. IAM policies
-      1. role with permissions to:
+      1. Admin role with permissions to:
          1. create S3 Buckets & Bucket Policies in the Logging/Auditing account
          2. create Cloudtrails
          3. run Cloudformation
+         4. config:*
+      1. Service role that permits Amazon EC2 to publish flow logs to a CloudWatch Logs log group in the each account
    2. MFA delete policy on S3 Buckets in Logging/Auditing account
-2. David's Deliverables
-   1. not complete yet

-# Done:
-1. aws-landing-zone-s3-bucket.yml : create the bucket and bucket policy allowing cross account access

 # Post Landing Zone Phase 1: Enhancements
 1. Scale Splunk ingestion by Enabling S3 Bucket NotificationConfiguration